December 13, 2019

 Some immigrants changed their names when they left their birth country, like my 3rd great grandfather, John Campbell Colquhoun.
 His mother’s maiden name was Campbell, and this was John’s middle name, a popular Scottish custom.
 Maybe John changed his name because Colquhoun was hard for non-Scots to pronounce, or perhaps he thought the Campbell name would make it easier to blend in.
 He was arriving in an unknown country, after all, he didn’t know what to expect, and any chance to slip under the radar must have been a welcome opportunity.

 The Marco Polo Clipper ship that John immigrated on.
 I was to amazed to find this!
-Apparently 1 in 20 Australians can trace their heritage to the Marco Polo.

 I hope these suggestions help, and as always, happy researching!